- Course Number:

 - Special Fee:

 Course DescriptionDidactic portion covers illness and injury prevention, medical legal issues and well-being of the paramedic.
 Patient care topics include advanced airway, medication math, general principles of pathophysiology of shock, trauma assessment, kinematics, pharmacology, toxicology, drug and alcohol abuse, infection disease, endocrinology, OB/GYN, neonatology, cardiovascular system, EKG monitoring.
 There will be associated practical labs.
 Students will be certified in Pre-Hospital Life Support (PHTLS).
 Department permission required.
-Prerequisite: WR 121, MTH 60/65, BI 101 BI 231, BI 232, EMS 100, EMS 106, EMS 113, EMS 114, EMS 115, EMS 116, EMS 118.
+Prerequisites: WR 121, MTH 60/65, BI 101 BI 231, BI 232, EMS 100, EMS 106, EMS 113, EMS 114, EMS 115, EMS 116, EMS 118.
 Audit available.

 Addendum to Course Description